mersocarlin/mersocarlin.com/posts/2020-06-12-styled-components-and-css-variables.md

 If you are new to my blog or don't know Atomic Money yet, it's an expense tracker I built a while ago where I currently use as my main playground for trying out new tech, improve some of my skills and level up my career.

 Feel free to check it out and give me feedback!
 It's completely free!

+## Edit

+I have recently migrated my blog to [tailwindcss](https://tailwindcss.com/) but the concept of tweaking CSS Variables stays the same.